esam191/Rummy-O-Game/README.md

 2. Find and locate the path of you folder directory in your terminal (command prompt for windows)
 3. Complete the npm installation : npm install
 4. Start it with : npm start
-   It should give you this link : ws://localhost://2567
+   It should give you a message saying "listening at : ws://localhost://2567"
 5. Now turn your local server on (using WampServer is recommended)
 6. Copy and Paste http://localhost:2567/ on your local browser
 7. Connect with your friends (max: 4 players) and enjoy the game!